 Vaginal intraepithelial neoplasia (VaIN), or vaginal dysplasia, is a condition in which abnormal cells in the vagina can become cancer in some people.
 These abnormal cells are often found with cervical dysplasia, also known as cervical intraepithelial neoplasia (CIN), a precancerous lesion of the cervix.
 Usually, these lesions are associated with human papillomavirus, also called HPV (see Risk Factors and Prevention).

-The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including estrogen hormone therapy.
-Laser surgery is the use of a focused beam of light that burns the cancer off the vaginal wall.
+The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including topical estrogen.
+Laser surgery is the use of a focused beam of light that burns the precancerous lesion off the vaginal wall.

 About vaginal cancer